Environmental Protection, Sustainable Energy, and the Climate Crisis

 - Served on the Natural Resources Committee and the Select Committee on the Climate Crisis.

-- Introduced legislation including the Zero-Emission Vehicles Act of 2019 and the Green Spaces, Green Vehicles Act of 2019, to create a national zero emissions vehicle standard and expand zero emission vehicle charging structure on our federal public lands.
+- As a member of the Select Committee on the Climate Crisis, Mike was proud that seven of his bills were included in the Climate Action Plan recently released by the committee, including the Zero-Emission Vehicles Act of 2019 and the Green Spaces, Green Vehicles Act of 2019, to create a national zero emissions vehicle standard and expand zero emission vehicle charging infrastructure on our federal public lands.

 - In addition to his work on the Select Committee on the Climate Crisis, Mike has played a leadership role in important legislation to combat the climate crisis, including H.R.
 9, the Climate Action Now Act, which keeps our country in the Paris Climate Agreement and passed the House earlier this year.